jamescurran/jamescurran.github.io/_posts/2008-06-18-dev102s-programming-job-interview-challenge-8.md

         bool MatchFound(Record newRecord)
        {
          // returns 0,1,2 or 3 for record type A,B,C or D respectively.
-        // can be assumed to be present, as per the spec.
+        // Can be assumed to be present, as per the spec.

              int type = GetRecordType(newRecord);